graphql/graphiql/packages/graphiql-react/README.md

 ## Available stores

 There are multiple stores that own different parts of the state that make up a complete GraphQL IDE.
-For each context there is a component (`<name>Store`) that makes sure the store is initialized and managed properly.
+For each store there is a component (`<name>Store`) that makes sure the store is initialized and managed properly.
 These components contains all the logic related to state management.